 See also: Where to Stay in Salisbury

-1. Salisbury Cathedral
+1. See the Magna Carta at Salisbury Cathedral

 Completed in 1258, Salisbury Cathedral remains one of the most visited religious sites in England.
 Built in a typically English style, the cathedral's lovely interior of bright-colored limestone and darkly gleaming Purbeck marble is a delight to behold.